sachins0023/Teleparty-Extension-Challenge/README.md

 ## 📦 Features

-✅ Create and join chat rooms using a unique ID  (Buttons will be disabled if connection closed) ✅ Set your nickname and upload a user icon (base64 support)
+✅ Create and join chat rooms using a unique ID  (Buttons will be disabled if connection closed).
+✅ Set your nickname and upload a user icon (base64 support).
 ✅ Send and receive chat messages in real-time (Lookout for the green/red icon next to the user name in chat to know connection status.
 If red, reload the page as connection is closed).
-✅ Display system messages (user joined/left, room created)
+✅ Display system messages (user joined/left, room created).
 ✅ Handle connection lifecycle (connected, closed) - Lookout for toaster informing connection status.
 Reload if connection closed.
-✅ Deployed via GitHub Pages
+✅ Deployed via GitHub Pages.

 ---